aksommerville/fullmoon4/README.md

 - [ ] web: Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [x] minsyn: Sound effects go haywire sometimes (just noise/bandpass ones? not certain)
 - - Actually, it was ones with delay: We forgot to zero the delay ring buffer.
+- [x] bigpc: violin staff lines are one beat late of where i expect.
+- - Fine against the audible metronome, just a display thing.
+- [ ] Gather stats automatically:
+- - Where do players drop off?
+- - Time to victory.
+- - Items at victory.
+- - Injuries, where?
+- - Do they ever summon a bird?
+- - Mind-control a racoon?
+- - All songs and spells cast.
+Where and when.
+- - Thingpong.
+- - Feather emergency exit.
+- - Moonsong emergency exit.
+- - Restart after Game Over.
+- - Is it reasonable to record a session's entire travel history?
+Maybe just at map level?
+- [ ] Playtest on the Asus again soon, now that Linux is stable.

 ### May